 Our Proactive Chat Best Practices article shows some of the visitor statistics you can access to target and engage customers on your shopping site, repeat visitors, visitors from different locations, or visitors on pages with a high bounce rate.

 Proactive chat doesn’t have to mean a huge increase in the amount of resource required to reach out to your customers either.
-Software which can automate a pre-chat invitation, and even allow you to issue chat invites based on customer type, allows you maximize the potential for conversions without needing any extra resource.
+Software which can automate a pre-chat invitation, and even allow you to issue chat invites based on customer type, allows you to maximize the potential for conversions without needing any extra resource.

 Customers increasingly expect to choose how they get in touch with you.
 People have busy lives – between the pressures of work, and hectic lives at home, providing your customer with a range of options to contact you helps them choose a channel that’s most convenient for them.